vishwasdixit24/vishwasdixit24/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
-I'm a passionate web developer with expertise lies in HTML, CSS, and JavaScript, and I have experience working with popular framework like React.
+I'm a passionate web developer with expertise lies in HTML, CSS, and JavaScript, and I have experience working with popular framework like React JS.
 I enjoy leveraging my skills to build responsive and visually appealing web applications.
 With a keen eye for design and a focus on user experience, I strive to create seamless interactions and delightful experiences for users.
 I'm constantly learning and exploring new technologies and best practices to stay at the forefront of front-end development.
 In my previous roles, I have successfully collaborated with cross-functional teams to deliver high-quality projects.
 In addition to this, I have a great interest in Database, working and expertise in MySQL since more than 2 years.
 I value clean code, maintainable solutions, and continuous improvement.

 ### 🔭 My Focus